dmilos/reflection/readme.md

 #include "reflection/reflection.hpp"

-class MyClassOriginal //!< Original condition.
+class MyClassOriginal //!< In original condition.
 Not bloated with any other code.
  {
   public:
     enum Enumerator{ enum1, enum2, enum10=10, enum11=150 };